PloneGov-IT/rg.prenotazioni/README.rst

 There are additional content rules that can be used to notify booking owner when his booking has been accepted or re-scheduled.

-Rules are automatically created and enabled.
-See the Rule control panel to change settings.
+Rules **are not automatically** as of version **3.x**.
+They are imported by a separate generic setup profile.

 There's also a rule that can warn the Booking Folder responsible when new booking are created, but you need to manually enable it on folders.

 Installation
 ============

 Add **rg.prenotazioni** to the egg section of your instance:

 ::